0xA3/haxe-examples/haxetink/tink_core/future/future.md

 }
 ```

 The getValue function receives a message, a delay and a callback.
-After the number of milliseconds specified in 'delay' have passed the callback function is called with the message.
+After the number of milliseconds specified in 'delay' have passed, the callback function is called with the message.

 The main function first calls 'getValue' with the message "World!" and delay 500ms, then with "Hello" and delay 250.
 The callback just traces the result.
 'Hello' is traced first because the delay is shorter.